 I could see her struggling to walk along the hospital corridor.
 There we were in the Emergency Room unexpectedly – it was busy and there were a few middle-age nurses helping the never-ending stream of patients coming in the door – hubbie included.
 Noticing her discomfort and limping movement, I was drawn to look at her ankles.
 They were swollen.
 I wondered if she understood how her fluid-balance was affected by both oestrogen and progesterone changes in menopause.
 Being on her feet for hours as patients came and went was probably not helping her legs either.
 Memories of my own swollen, aching calves and feet at the end of the day came flooding back.

 When we arrive in mid-life, both oestrogen and progesterone changes have important effects on both body fluid regulation and cardiovascular and lymphatic function.
 It’s an issue that I was reminded to tell you about as I sat at the hospital over the weekend.

 Numerous women end up with tired, swollen legs and ankles, tightness in their breasts and some of you may have also experienced a protruding gut during menopause.
 You may not know that these concerns result from the changes that occur to your liver and your lymph vessels as you lose oestrogen with age.

-Swelling of tissues can cause many women distress during menopause and any distension or oedema (tissue swelling) must be checked out with your Doctor.
-It is called Lymphedema and if the swelling occurs in the abdominal cavity, this is called ascites.
-Both situations require you to see your Doctor, so please do this, because there may be an un-natural build-up of tissue fluids because of impaired lymphatic drainage and you might need to see a Lymphatic Drainage Specialist too.
+Swelling of tissues can cause many women distress during menopause and any distension or oedema (tissue swelling) must be checked out with your Doctor obviously.
+The type of swelling that arrives in mid-life is called Lymphedema and if the swelling occurs in the abdominal cavity, this is called ascites.
+Both situations require you to see your Doctor, so please do this.
+There may be an un-natural build-up of tissue fluids because of impaired lymphatic drainage and you might need to see a Lymphatic Drainage Specialist too.